bmershon/d3-equidecompose/README.md

 <a name="decomposition_subjects" href="#decomposition_subjects">#</a> <i>decomposition</i>.<b>subjects</b>()

-Returns an array of [Polygon](#Polygon) objects.
+Returns an array of [Polygon](#polygon) objects.
 Each polygon is positioned within the second shape used to create a decomposition.

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>sources</b>()

-Returns an array of [Polygon](#Polygon) objects.
+Returns an array of [Polygon](#polygon) objects.
 Each polygon is positioned within the first shape used to create a decomposition.

 #### Polygon

+A Polygon is a subclass of the JavaScript `Array` prototype.

+<a name="polygon_source" href="#decomposition_sources">#</a> Polygon.prototype.<b>source</b>()

+Returns a Polygon with vertices at positions cooresponding to this polygon's placement within the source polygon.